igromanru/Dark-Souls-III-Cheat-Engine-Guide/sites/item-ids.md

 400002D0 | Soul of the Old Demon King  |
 400002D1 | Soul of Dragonslayer Armour  |
 400002D2 | Soul of the Nameless King  |
-400002D3 | Soul of the Great Bat  |
 400002D4 | Soul of Pontiff Sulyvahn  |
 400002D5 | Soul of Aldrich  |
 400002D6 | Soul of High Lord Wolnir  |
 400002D7 | Soul of the Rotted Greatwood  |
 400002D8 | Soul of Rosaria  |
 400002D9 | Soul of the Deacons of the Deep  |
-400002DB | Soul of the Twin Princes  |
 400002DC | Soul of Yhorm the Giant  |
 400002DD | Soul of the Lords  |
 400002E3 | Soul of a Demon  |